songzhw/songzhw.github.io/kotlin/2016-02-01-memory-issue-kotlin-rxjava.md

 ## 3. Conclusion
 Right now, I do have no solution about Kotlin and RxJava.
 Maybe RxLifeCycle is a helper, but kotlin is a two-blade dagger, which is really useful and also may be harmful too.
 If I have soultion later, I will post it again.

+p.s.
+2016 - Later I understood why I had a memory leak.
+It's not about Kotlin.
+It's about the RxJava.
+Whenever you have a Subscription, you need to use "subscription.unsubscribe();" in the onStop() or onDestory().
+By the way, if you have a lot of subscription in one Activity, you can use `CompositeSubscription` to manage all these subscriptions.

+p.s.
+2017 - RxJava2 is nowing using `Disposable` to replace Subscription.
+And also you can use `CompositeDisposable` to replace CompositeSubscription class.